 In modern times, a latent and even involuntary scepticism adheres to the most pious dispositions.
 Their admission of supernatural truths is much less an active consent than a cold and passive acquiescence.
 Accustomed long since to observe and to respect the variable order of Nature, our reason, or at least our imagination, is not sufficiently prepared to sustain the visible action of the Deity.

-And if Gibbon was right when saying this of the eighteenth century, then all the more so is this true in the twentieth and now the twenty-first centuries.
+And if Gibbon was right when saying this in the eighteenth century, then all the more so is this true in the twentieth and now the twenty-first centuries.
 People might still accept miracles that occurred in subsequent centuries, but Gibbon’s expression “visible action of the Deity” is significant.
-What counts as a miracle no longer is something utterly contrary to what can occur in nature.
+What counts as a miracle no longer is something utterly contrary to what can occur in nature, such as when Joshua made the sun stand still.
 Rather, it is something compatible with natural causes, but ascribed to the hand of God nevertheless.
 We might say of such miracles that they involve the invisible action of the Deity.
 When an airplane crashes, and all are killed except a baby, some may say that it was a miracle the infant survived, but we know that the skeptical will have no trouble attributing the event to mere chance.

-What Gibbon said of life also applies to the movies.
-We not only accept, but also look forward to, the depiction of miracles in film as they occurred in biblical times, whether it be that of Moses and the parting of the Red Sea, or that of Jesus as he walked on water.
-But when a miracle supposedly takes place in a movie set in contemporaneous times, we do not see a marvelous violation of some natural law, but rather an outcome that the movie encourages us to regard as a miracle, usually because someone prays just before the event takes place, a conclusion we would never have come to otherwise.
+What Gibbon said of real life also applies to the movies.
+We not only accept, but also look forward to, the depiction of miracles in film as they occurred in biblical times, whether it be that of Moses parting the Red Sea, or that of Jesus walking on water.
+But when a miracle supposedly takes place in a movie that is set in contemporaneous times, we do not see a marvelous violation of the laws of nature, but rather an outcome that could have happened naturally, but which the movie encourages us to regard as a miracle, usually because someone prays just before the event takes place, a conclusion we would never have come to otherwise.

-For example, in Made for Each Other (1939), a nun encourages Carol Lombard to pray to a statue of Jesus that the serum for her baby will arrive in time to save its life, after which the pilot with the serum manages to bail out of his plane, get to a farmhouse, where the farmer calls the hospital to tell them the serum has arrived.
-Absent the prayer, we’d have just said to ourselves, “Well, that was a close call!”
+For example, in Made for Each Other (1939), a nun encourages Carol Lombard to pray to a statue of Jesus that the serum for her baby will arrive in time to save its life, even though there is a blizzard raging so severe that pilot who is going to bring the serum will be risking his life to make that flight.
+She does pray to that statue of Jesus, after which the pilot, who has had to bail out of his plane, manages to get to a farmhouse, where the farmer calls the hospital to tell them the serum has arrived.
+Absent the prayer to an image of Jesus just prior to these events, we would never have concluded that God intervened to save her baby.
+We’d have simply said to ourselves, “Well, that was a close call!”

 After he has been exonerated, Manny goes to the insane asylum to tell Rose the good news, but she continues to stare off into space, saying it doesn’t matter.
 He says to the nurse, “I guess I was hoping for a miracle.”
 She replies, “They happen, but it takes time.”
 The epilogue tells us that Rose was released from the hospital after two years.

 Just as we were not bothered by the Rosary and Manny’s prayers during the trial, so too do we think nothing of this conversation about a miracle regarding Rose’s recovery.
-People speak of miracles figuratively all the time, meaning nothing more than a positive outcome that was unlikely.
-So, it is only the undeniable miracle involving the picture of Jesus that ruins the movie.
+People speak of miracles figuratively all the time, meaning nothing more than a positive outcome that is unlikely.
+So, it is only the literal miracle involving the picture of Jesus that ruins the movie.

-There are movies, even in the twenty-first century, where miracles are perhaps more acceptable.
-If the movie lets us know from the outset that it is religious in nature, such as God’s Not Dead (2014), where God, we are invited to believe, keeps a reverend from being able to leave town so that he can get the atheist professor to ask for God’s forgiveness and be saved, the miracle is at least in keeping with what has come before.
+There are movies, even those set in the twenty-first century, where miracles are perhaps more acceptable.
+If the movie lets us know from the outset that it is religious in nature, such as God’s Not Dead (2014), where God, we are invited to believe, keeps a reverend from being able to leave town so that he can get the dying atheist professor to ask for God’s forgiveness and be saved (i.e., so we can see the atheist crawl in the end), the miracle is at least in keeping with what has come before.
 It doesn’t matter whether you regard this as a good movie or not.
 The point is that the miracle is not unexpected, since we have been prepared for something like that from the beginning.

 In the case of The Wrong Man, however, we have not been so prepared.
 Up to the point of the miracle, this is the most realistic movie Hitchcock ever directed, and thus the fantastic miracle really seems out of place.
-When out of the blue, a miracle occurs in the last reel, it comes across as a deus ex machina.
-Actually, a genuine deus ex machina is a contrived and artificial solution to a problem that seems unsolvable.
-In the case of The Wrong Man, however, the miracle could have been left out, and we would have accepted the arrest of the man who actually held up the insurance company as something that could easily happen.
+When out of the blue, a miracle occurs as a means to resolving a dramatic difficulty, it comes across as a deus ex machina, a contrived and artificial solution to a problem that seems unsolvable.
+In the case of The Wrong Man, however, the miracle could have been left out, and we would have accepted the arrest of the man who actually held up the insurance company as something that could easily have happened.
 So, we get the disadvantage of a deus ex machina, as something contrived, without any benefit, since there was no need for such a drastic solution to Manny’s problem in the first place.

 In addition to movies that announce their religious themes up front, I suppose it is worth mentioning that we never object to miracles in a comedy, as in Here Comes Mr. Jordan (1941).
-And whatever misgivings we have about miracles ordinarily understood, in which God intervenes for someone’s benefit, we usually are much more receptive to evil miracles, as it were, as when the supernatural cause comes from Satan or other sinister forces, as in The Exorcist (1973).
+And whatever misgivings we have about miracles ordinarily understood, in which God intervenes for someone’s benefit, we usually are much more receptive to evil miracles, as it were, as when Satan intervenes for his own wicked reasons, as in The Exorcist (1973).

-It is not just, as Gibbon says, that we are reticent to accept the occurrence of genuine miracles in the modern age.
+The problem with depicting a miracle in modern times is not only, as Gibbon says, that we are reticent to accept the occurrence of genuine miracles in the modern age.
 It is also the fact that the supposed occurrence of such encourages reflection on the problem of evil, to wit, if there really is an all-powerful, loving God, then why is there so much sin and suffering in the world?
 For a lot of religious people, this is not a problem.
 They have their pat answers, involving such things as free will, God’s divine plan, and the sin of questioning the ways of God in the first place.

-But for others, even those that are otherwise religious, such thoughts are disturbing, precipitating a whole raft of questions: Why did God let all these bad things happen to Manny and Rose in the first place, when he could have made sure the bad guy was caught right away?
+But for others, even those that are otherwise religious, such thoughts are disturbing, precipitating a whole raft of questions they would rather not think about: Why did God let all these bad things happen to Manny and Rose in the first place, when he could have made sure the bad guy was caught right away?
 Why was a prayer necessary to bring about the miracle, and if it was, why did Manny’s previous prayers not suffice?
-And why didn’t Manny just go back to the picture of Jesus and work up another miracle to get Rose out of the mental institution right away?
+What was God waiting for?
+And given the success he had the first time, why didn’t Manny just go back to the picture of Jesus and work up another miracle to get Rose out of the mental institution right away?
 (The movie says Rose was all right after a couple of years, but I have read that she never really did completely recover.)

 All these questions interfere with our enjoyment of the movie.
 And this is regrettable, since the movie would have been just fine with no miracle at all.